-'''

-numba.cuda.fp16.hmul(a, b)
+numba.cuda.fp16. hsqrt (a)

-Perform the multiply operation a b on 16-bit floating point arguments in round to nearest mode.
-Maps to the
+Calculates the square root operation of the 16-bit floating point argument.

-mul.f16 PTX instruction.

-Returns the 16-bit floating point result of the multiplication.
+Returns the 16-bit floating point result of the square root operation.

-numba.cuda.fp16.hneg(a)
+numba.cuda.fp16. hrsqrt (a)

-Perform the negation operation -a on the 16-bit floating point argument.
-Maps to the neg. f16 PTX instruction.
+Calculates the reciprocal of the square root of the 16-bit floating point argument.

-Returns the 16-bit floating point result of the negation.
+Returns the 16-bit floating point result of the reciprocal square root operation.

-numba.cuda.fp16.habs(a)
+numba.cuda.fp16. hrcp (a)

-Perform the absolute value operation |a| on the 16-bit floating point argument.
+Calculates the reciprocal of the 16-bit floating point argument.

+Returns the 16-bit floating point result of the reciprocal.

+numba.cuda.fp16.hrint(a)

+Round the input 16-bit floating point argument to nearest integer value.

+Returns the 16-bit floating point result of the rounding.

+numba.cuda.fp16. htrunc (a)

+Truncate the input 16-bit floating point argument to the nearest integer that does not exceed the input argument in magnitude.

-Returns the 16-bit floating point result of the absolute value operation.
+Returns the 16-bit floating point result of the truncation.

-numba.cuda.fp16.heg(a, b)
+numba.cuda.fp16. heq $(a, b)$

-Perform the comparison operation a == b on 16-bit floating point arguments.
+Perform the comparison operation $a == b$ on 16-bit floating point arguments.

 Returns a boolean.

-numba.cuda.fp16.hne(a, b)
+numba.cuda.fp16. hne $(a, b)$

-Perform the comparison operation a != b on 16-bit floating point arguments.
+Perform the comparison operation a $!=$ b on 16-bit floating point arguments.

 Returns a boolean.

-numba.cuda.fp16.hgt(a, b)
+numba.cuda.fp16.hgt $(a, b)$

-Perform the comparison operation a > b on 16-bit floating point arguments.
+Perform the comparison operation $a > b$ on 16-bit floating point arguments.

 Returns a boolean.

-numba.cuda.fp16.hge(a, b)
+numba.cuda.fp16.hge $(a, b)$

-Perform the comparison operation a \ge b on 16-bit floating point arguments.
+Perform the comparison operation $a \ge b$ on 16-bit floating point arguments.

 Returns a boolean.

-numba.cuda.fp16.hlt(a, b)
+numba.cuda.fp16. hlt $(a, b)$

-Perform the comparison operation a < b on 16-bit floating point arguments.
+Perform the comparison operation $a < b$ on 16-bit floating point arguments.

 Returns a boolean.

-numba.cuda.fp16.hle(a, b)
+numba.cuda.fp16. hle $(a, b)$

-Perform the comparison operation a \le b on 16-bit floating point arguments.
+Perform the comparison operation $a \le b$ on 16-bit floating point arguments.

 Returns a boolean.

-numba.cuda.fp16.hmax(a, b)
+numba.cuda.fp16. hmax $(a, b)$

-Perform the operation a if a > b else b.
+Perform the operation $a$ if $a > b$ else $b$ .

 Returns a 16-bit floating point value.

 numba.cuda.fp16.hmin(a, b)

 Perform the operation a if a < b else b.

 Returns a 16-bit floating point value.

-'''